 I was still doing part-time hours, no more than 28 or so hours per week.
 I worked a lot with an older, very experienced COTA, whom I adored and learned a lot from.
 I also loved the home setting, which I feel is really the ideal setting in which to treat OT patients—it is very practical and very real, and I kept my therapy goals client-centered and needs-based.

 I know you did some private pay work.
 How did that come about?

 Since I never received my Medicaid certification, but I was experienced in working in pediatrics, I spoke to a few of the local private schools that I knew to see if they could send some referrals my way.
 This definitely involved a lot of marketing on my part, and promoting myself and my skills.
 But a tthe same time, I was also desperately looking for a “niche” area—something I could really develop an expertise in.

 I did a short stint at a specialty orthopedic outpatient clinic that helped clients with limb deformities and limb lengthening.
 If you ever want to Google something really amazing, check out Dr. Paley’s website, and the Paley Institute.

 It wasn’t a good fit though, and I only stayed for a month or so.
-A while later, I worked for a short time at a lymphedema clinic.
+A while later, I worked for a short time at a lymphedema clinic that focused on edema management.
 I only did the initial visits with our patients, and shadowed a bit, and ultimately decided I did not want to go ahead with the intensive lymphedema training.